 So to be within tolerance, a vintage loop tape could be a whole 3 mm thinner than the width of the 20 mm lugs and still be within the minimum width allowed.
 But that wouldn't do nowadays, so I commit to exceeding the specification, and cut to 1/32 inch (1 mm) within the allowed maximum.
 Nevertheless, the very nature of the overall design means there will always be a tiny gap - unless, of course, you are wearing a 1960's Omega Speedmaster case with straight lugs (19 mm width).

-The NASA watchbands should be washed regularly, and it is sufficient to use running water with hand-soap and then dry with paper towels.
+These NASA watchbands should be washed regularly, and it is sufficient to use running water with hand-soap and then dry with paper towels.
+They can be machined washed if preferred, they are made from military grade webbing materials and stainless steel after all.

 Finally, please note that the printing on the Olive Drab tape is made with a simple typewriter, or stamped with permanent ink.
 The markings will withstand many washes, but it is just a pigment ink and will abrade off eventually.